openbroadcaster/pyrate/index.md

 # PyrateRadio Setup

-Step by Step guide for running PyrateRadio Box on Raspberry Pi
+Step by Step guide for running Pyrate software on Raspberry Pi

 ## Disclaimer